Title IX Coordinator

 When you speak with a Title IX coordinator, you can choose what information you would like to share.
 The coordinator will work with you to address any immediate concerns you may have related to safety, emotional well-being, and professional and academic requirements.
-See “Practical Assistance” for more information.
+See “Supportive Measures” for more information.

-Once your immediate concerns are addressed, a Title IX coordinator will help you develop a set of strategies and accommodations to address any ongoing concerns and establish measures to help you continue your professional and educational activities.
+Once your immediate concerns are addressed, a Title IX coordinator will help you develop a set of strategies and supportive measures to address any ongoing concerns and to establish measures to help you continue your professional and educational activities.
 You may request that the coordinator have a conversation with the respondent about their behavior and its impacts.

-Title IX coordinators do not conduct formal hearings nor do they directly impose discipline.
+Title IX coordinators do not conduct formal hearings or directly impose discipline.
 In cases involving sexual misconduct, discipline for student and faculty respondents may only be imposed through a formal complaint to the University-Wide Committee on Sexual Misconduct (UWC).
-While the Title IX coordinator for your school or unit may be best able to help you, you may contact any of the Title IX coordinators at any time by email or phone.
+While the Title IX coordinator for your school or unit may be best able to help you, you may contact any of the Title IX coordinators at any time by email or phone or by mail at: Office of the Provost, P.O.
+Box 208333, New Haven, CT 06520.
 View contact information for all of the University’s Title IX coordinators.

 University-Wide Committee on Sexual Misconduct (formal complaint)

-As the disciplinary board that addresses complaints of sexual misconduct, the University-Wide Committee on Sexual Misconduct is available to students, faculty, and staff from across the University for formal complaints of sexual misconduct (as described in the UWC procedures).
+As the university body that addresses complaints of sexual misconduct, the University-Wide Committee on Sexual Misconduct is available to students, faculty, and staff from across the University for formal complaints of sexual misconduct (as described in the UWC procedures).

 There are many ways to begin the formal complaint process.
-You may go directly to the UWC staff, or work with a Title IX coordinator or SHARE counselor to coordinate the process.
-You can begin with an exploratory conversation, or move directly into filing a complaint.
+You may contact UWC staff, or work with a Title IX coordinator or SHARE counselor to coordinate the process.
+You can begin with an exploratory conversation or move directly to filing a complaint.

-After receiving a complaint, the UWC uses impartial fact-finders to gather evidence and then holds a formal hearing to determine whether a violation of University sexual misconduct policy has occurred.
-Normally, the formal complaint process takes about 60 days.
-UWC sanctions can include mandated training, reprimand, probation, suspension, and termination/expulsion.
+After receiving a complaint, the UWC uses investigators to gather evidence and then holds a formal hearing to determine whether a violation of University sexual misconduct policy has occurred.
+Sanctions include, but are not limited to, mandated training, reprimand, probation, suspension, and termination/expulsion.

-Complainants and respondents may choose advisers to accompany them at every stage of the process.
+Complainants and respondents may choose advisors to accompany them at every stage of the process.